kratisto/docs/pages/public_cloud/compute/start_instance_on_attached_volume/guide.en-gb.md

 >> ![public-cloud](images/create-a-volume-9.png){.thumbnail width="800"}
 >>
 > **OpenStack client**
->> You can create a bootable volume from an existing image, volume, or snapshot.
+>> You can create a bootable volume from an existing image, volume, or volume snapshot.
 This procedure shows you how to create a volume from an image and use the volume to boot an instance.
 >>
 >> ```console
 >> $ openstack image list